Department stores paying the price for underestimating Amazon

 Too Late for Catch-Up

 By the time many traditional department stores grasped the idea that customers wanted the same items in stores and online, at the same prices, their pure-play online competitors were moving on to sophisticated algorithm-based upselling and fostering a dialogue with shoppers by encouraging online reviews and continued contact via email or apps.

 "Omnichannel is old and obsolete… Now we have to move on," said Marshal Cohen, chief industry analyst at the NPD Group.
 "What they have to do is sell before, during, and after the transaction," he said.

 Instead, too many simply focused on pricing, which Dunn called a "race to the bottom."
 Primed not to pay full price, consumers held out for sales and price-checked items before purchase as a matter of course — which put traditional department stores at a disadvantage.

 "Customers shopped smart, which contributed to margin pressure," Stifel, Nicolaus & Co. analyst Richard Jaffe said in a research note.

 "It's becoming increasingly clear that Amazon has built all kinds of very strong differentiators across logistics, brand, selection, and more that are making it very tough for others to compete on level footing," Dawson said.

-Out of Touch Shoppers this year also were less interested in clothes and accessories like handbags and watches — key department store categories.
+Shoppers this year also were less interested in clothes and accessories like handbags and watches — key department store categories.
 "The hot products this year weren't traditional items that the department stores carry," Cohen said.